20+ Things To Do Near Liverpool Street | Quirky & Fun Activities

 Things to buy Old Spitalfield Market

-Since the 17th century, there has been a market on this spot.
-It’s open seven days a week, and, since it’s an indoor venue, there’s no need to worry about the temperamental weather of London.
+Since the 17th century, there has been a market in this spot.
+It’s open seven days a week, and since it’s an indoor venue, there’s no need to worry about the temperamental weather of London.

 This vast market has everything you could need, including a big emphasis on boutique fashion and lifestyle goods.